 Now, you might think that I’m just being a stickler.
 Or that having the letters “MFA” somewhere in my personal history have put me on a high horse.
 Here’s the real poop on rhyming children’s books, and I know you’ve heard this before: Most agents and editors don’t love them.
 When I was an agent, I didn’t love them because I didn’t know a lot of editors who loved them.
 When you’re an agent, it makes a lot of sense to really love stuff that sells well, because then you’re providing great service to your clients and making money.

 And I’m betting that editors see a whole lot of rhyming manuscripts, too.
 Maybe not 8 out of 10 submissions, but maybe 5 out of 10.
 And let’s say that their houses are pressuring them to acquire more quirky/funny picture books along the lines of Peter Brown and Mac Barnett.
 So they only have room for 2-3 rhyming PBs on their lists each year.

 Examples of Great Rhyming Picture Books

 Then there’s the idea that there are people out there who really, really, really, really know how to write rhyme.
 My example in this category is always BUBBLE TROUBLE by Margaret Mahy, illustrated by Polly Dunbar.
-I took one look at that text and never wanted to try writing in rhyme, because I think it’s just such an accomplished, virtuoso rhyming text.
+I took one look at that text and never wanted to try writing rhyming picture books, because I think it’s just such an accomplished, virtuoso rhyming text.